+Data / Parameter: T {flare} Data unit: °C Description: Temperature in the exhaust gas of the flare Source of data to be used: Measurements made by the project participant.
+Value of data applied for the purpose of calculating expected emission reductions in section B.5: Description of measurement methods and procedures to be applied: Measure the temperature of the exhaust gas stream in the flare by a Type N thermocouple.
+A temperature above 500 °C indicates that a significant amount of gases are still being burnt and that the flare is operating.
+Continuously QA/QC procedures to be applied: Thermocouples should be replaced or calibrated every year.
+Any comment: An excessively high temperature at the sampling point (above 700 °C) may be an indication that the flare is not being adequately operated or that its capacity is not adequate to the actual flow.

-Data / Parameter: T {flare}
+Data / Parameter: LFG {total,y}

-Data unit: °C

-Description: Temperature in the exhaust gas of the flare

-Source of data to be Measurements made by the project participant.

-used:

-Value of data applied for

-the purpose of

-calculating expected

-emission reductions in

-section B.5:

-Description of Measure the temperature of the exhaust gas stream in the flare by a Type N

-measurement methods thermocouple.
-A temperature above 500 °C indicates that a significant amount

-and procedures to be of gases are still being burnt and that the flare is operating.
-Continuously

-applied:

-QA/QC procedures to be Thermocouples should be replaced or calibrated every year.

-applied:

-Any comment: An excessively high temperature at the sampling point (above 700 °C) may be

-an indication that the flare is not being adequately operated or that its capacity

-is not adequate to the actual flow.

-Data / Parameter: LFG {total,y} Data unit: m 3 /yr
+Data unit: m 3 /yr

 Description: Total amount of landfill gas captured at Normal Temperature and Pressure in a

-- year
+year

 Source of data to be Project participants

 used:

 Value of data applied

 for the purpose of

 calculating expected

 emission reductions in

 section B.5:

 Description of Measured by a flow meter: LANDIS GYRT-SAGA 1000, model 45N-2X1C.

-measurement methods Data to be aggregated monthly and yearly.
+measurement methods Data to be aggregated continuously (average value in a time interval not greater

-and procedures to be
+and procedures to be than an hour will be used in the calculations of emission reductions).

 applied:

 QA/QC procedures to Flow meters should be subject to a regular maintenance and testing regime to

 be applied: ensure accuracy.

 Any comment: Measured in Normal Conditions of Temperature and Pression

 Data / Parameter: LFG flare,y

 Data unit: m 3

 Description: Amount of landfill gas flared at Normal Temperature and Pressure

 Source of data to be Project participants

 used:

 Value of data applied

 for the purpose of

 calculating expected

 emission reductions in

 section B.5:

 Description of Measured by a flow meter: LANDIS GYRT-SAGA 1000, model 45N-2X1C.

-measurement methods Data to be aggregated monthly and yearly for each flare.
+measurement methods Data to be aggregated continuously (average value in a time interval not greater

-and procedures to be
+and procedures to be than an hour will be used in the calculations of emission reductions).

 applied:

 QA/QC procedures to Flow meters should be subject to a regular maintenance and testing regime to

 be applied: ensure accuracy

 Any comment: -

-Data / Parameter: PE flare,v
+Data / Parameter: PE flare,y

 Data unit: tCO {2e}

 Description: Project emissions from flaring of the residual gas stream in year y

 Source of data to be Calculated as per the "Tool to determine project emissions from flaring gases

 used: containing Methane".

 Value of data applied

 for the purpose of

 calculating expected

 emission reductions in

 section B.5:

 Description of As per the "Tool to determine project emissions from flaring gases containing

 measurement methods Methane".

-and procedures to be applied:
+and procedures to be

+applied:

-QA/QC procedures As per the "Tool to determine project emissions from flaring gases containing
+QA/QC procedures to As per the "Tool to determine project emissions from flaring gases containing

 be applied: Methane".

 Any comment: -